 Keywords: Formative Assessment, promoting learning, classroom dialogue, feedback, peer and self assessment

-Review Statement: The Indicators of Progression provide support for teachers to interpret the Achievement Objectives (AOs) for each strand of the technology curriculum within The New Zealand Curriculum (NZC) (2007).
+The Indicators of Progression provide support for teachers to interpret the Achievement Objectives (AOs) for each strand of the technology learning area within The New Zealand Curriculum (NZC) (2007).
 There are three matrices, each focussed on one of the three strands of the technology curriculum, describing the eight levels of the NZC.

 Key phrases: Indicators of Progression, Achievement Objectives, Teacher Guidance, Indicators